From Obese and Epileptic to “Top Doc”

 I research.
 I inspire.
 I love natural health.

-- Vibrant, joyous health is your birthright.
-Even if you’ve been at a dead end for decades, things can still get better.
+- Great health is your birthright.
+Even if you’ve been at a dead-end for decades, things can still get better.
 I’ve been through that.
 Never give up or never settle for anything less.

 - Your health is in your hands.
 Conventional medicine is there to help trauma and acute illness.
 It is not effective for reversing or managing chronic diseases.